reading-club/reading-club.github.io/_5weekplus/week3.md

 ## Background

+** “Essentially, all models are wrong, but some are useful.” ———— George E. P. Box **

 Although humans have been reading for several thousand years and studying reading for more than a century, the mechanisms governing the acquisition, use and breakdown of this skill continue to be the subject of considerable interest and controversy...